THE ULTIMATE, ONE-STOP-SHOP GUIDE FOR YOUR INTENTIONAL ELOPEMENT IN THE NORTH GEORGIA MOUNTAINS.

-If you’re searching for helpful information about eloping in Georgia, and aren’t sure where to begin in your planning process, you’ve come to the right place!
+If you’re searching for helpful information about how to elope in Georgia, and aren’t sure where to begin in your planning process, you’ve come to the right place!

 For over twenty years, I lived in Blairsville, Georgia.
 It’s a small mountain town, and I spent so much time backpacking, rock climbing, and exploring its blue mountains.
 There’s so much beauty, and I truly believe my state has so much to offer for eloping couples!

 Over time, I’ve learned a thing or two about helping couples elope in Georgia and have the best day ever!
-So in this guide, I cover lots of information like legalities, locations, weather, attire, Leave No Trace, etc–kind of like a one-stop-shop!
+So in this guide, I cover lots of information–kind of like a one-stop-shop–for how to elope in the Georgia mountains!

 I hope it’s helpful and that you feel more prepared for eloping in Georgia after reading this!